theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/licensing.md

 {: .box-note }
 **Note:** The standard demo license does not support working in web environments.
-To test ERPConnect with your ASP.NET project, you can apply for a test licence number at [sales@theobald-software.com](mailto:sales@theobald-software.com).
+To test ERPConnect with your ASP.NET project, apply for a test license number at [sales@theobald-software.com](mailto:sales@theobald-software.com).

 ### Installing the ERPConnect license